 Installation and upkeep

-Condensing boiler installation is more challenging, costly, and requires more components due to its more complicated design.
-Because they haven’t yet updated their training, many HVAC installation businesses avoid installing and maintaining condensing boilers.
+Due to its more complicated design, condensing boiler installation is more challenging and costly and requires more components.
+Because many HVAC installation businesses haven’t yet updated their training, they avoid installing and maintaining condensing boilers.

 They must make the following modifications and improvements to your auxiliary system when installing a condensing boiler for the first time: